How To Test & Validate Structured Data

 Google Aggregate Rating (Review Snippet) Validation Error Example

-In this example, Admiral have a Google Aggregate Rating error, which is part of Google’s review snippet search feature.
+In this example, Admiral have a Google Aggregate Rating error, which is part of Google’s review snippet rich result feature.

 The issue says that the worstRating property is required for AggregateRating.
 Once again, referring to Google’s review snippet documentation, we can see that both bestRating and worstRating are actually only recommended properties.